GlobeTeam-Platform/ga-kursus-cicd/educates/workshop/content/exercises/07-argocd/index.md

 It's often compared with [Flux](https://fluxcd.io) and both products have a lot of overlapping features.

-One of the major reasons for using Argo in this workshop, over Flux, is that ArgoCD has a nice UI, where we can see the changes that we are doing.
+One of the major reasons for using Argo in this workshop, is that ArgoCD has a nice UI, where we can see the changes that we are doing.

-ArgoCD is already installed, but to access it, we first need to get a password.
+ArgoCD is already installed, in our Kubernetes cluster, but to access it, we first need to get a password.

-The password is generated on deployment.
+The password is generated on deployment, as a Kubernetes secret.

 Run the following to get yours.